grpc/proposal/A83-xds-gcp-authn-filter.md

 has access to both the previous blackboard (if any) and to a new blackboard, which starts empty.
 As each filter is initialized, it can look for entries in the old blackboard to reuse, and any such entry is added to the new blackboard.
-The channel then destroys the old blackboard and replaces it with the new one, which it will retain until the next time it creates a new filter stack.
+We then destroy the old blackboard and replace it with the new one, which we will retain until the next time we create a new filter stack.

+On the client side, there will be exactly one HTTP connection manager config and therefore exactly one list of xDS HTTP filters, so the channel will have a single blackboard instance to track the filter state across updates.

+On the server side, we will initially have a separate blackboard instance for each xDS Listener.
+Note that a single Listener can contain multiple L4 filter chains, each of which will have its own HTTP connection manager and therefore its own HTTP filter stack, so it is possible to share state across multiple HTTP filter stacks in the same xDS Listener.
+However, implementations should not rely on having separate state for each Listener, because we may in the future switch to having a separate blackboard for the entire server instance, thus combining state for multiple xDS Listeners.

 The GCP Authentication filter will use this mechanism for the call credentials cache.
 The blackboard key string will be the filter's